 We also seek applicants who can demonstrate productive engagement with indigenous and local communities associated with these areas.

 As far as possible PALRC will seek to offer scholarships over time to a spread of recipients and select the best candidates taking into account considerations such as regional distribution, career stage, gender and opportunities to access education.

 - An intention to have ongoing engagement in and commitment to excellence in governance and management of protected areas and/or other similar places of natural and cultural heritage significance in Australia, Asia or the Pacific region.

 - Relevant experience with protected areas and/or other similar places of natural and cultural heritage significance, including a history of contribution through work, study, community engagement, leadership, and/or influence with networks and organisations concerned with caring for these areas.

 - A needs-based requirement where without this scholarship it may otherwise be difficult to enter the proposed course.

-Applications are assessed against the above criteria by the PALRC Academic Programs Committee, with recommendations for recipients formally approved by the PALRC Steering Group.
+Applications are assessed by the PALRC Academic Programs Committee, with recommendations for recipients formally approved by the PALRC Steering Group.